fsimphy/fsical-management/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/fsimphy/fsical-management/tags).

 ## Authors

 * **Johannes Loher**

-See also the list of [contributors](https://github.com/fsimphy/fsical-managent/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/fsimphy/fsical-management/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License, see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-Thanks a lot to the folks at the [D Programming Language Forum](https://forum.dlang.org/) and especially to [Sönke Ludwig](https://github.com/s-ludwig), the maintainer of [vibe.d](https://vibed.org/) for always helping out with technical questions.
+Thanks a lot to the folks at the [D Programming Language Forum](https://forum.dlang.org/) and especially to [Sönke Ludwig](https://github.com/s-ludwig), the maintainer of [vibe.d](https://vibed.org/), for always helping out with technical questions.